FREQUENTLY ASKED QUESTIONS

 Q: Can I attend the session for free if I am presenting on that session?

 A: While you cannot attend a session for free, even for the one you are presenting in, we do offer a number of conference registration options, including full registration, day passes, and single-session time slot tickets.
 All session participants must register for the conference in one of these ways.

 Q: Are there sessions that are free and open to the public?

 A: The midday time slot is free and open to the public.
 This time slot is reserved for business meetings and key conversations.
 There are other events throughout the conference that are also free.
 Check the schedule when it is posted in October for details.
 Please remember to check back often for schedule updatesas the conference approaches.

 Q: Do I have to be a CAA member to submit a proposal?

-A: All conference participants (presenters, chairs, discussants) must be CAA members to participate in the annual conference.
+A: All conference participants (chairs, presenters, discussants) must be CAA members to participate in the Annual Conference.
 A CAA member ID number will be requested for all conference participants in the online submission form.
 However, if you do not have all CAA ID numbers available for participants, you may enter them when you obtain them.
-If you are not a member of CAA at the time you submit the proposal, you will not be prevented from submitting.
-If you are not a member of CAA at the time you submit the proposal, you can still submit—email CAA Membership Services at email@example.com or call them directly at 212-392-4430 and they can create a temporary CAA account number so that you can move forward with your submission.
+If you are not a member of CAA at the time you submit the proposal, you can still submit—email CAA Membership Services at email@example.com or call them directly at 212-691-1051, ext.
+1, and they can create a non-member CAA ID so that you can move forward with your submission.
 You may work on the submission in stages until the proposal deadline.
-Please note the new member may not sync to the submissions portal until the next business day.
+Please note the new member may not sync to the submission portal until the next business day.

 Q: Is CAA membership required to participate on a CAA session?

-For more information about session proposals for the 2019 Annual Conference, please contact Mira Friedlaender, CAA manager of the annual conference, at 212-392-4405 or Tiffany Dugan, CAA director of programs and publications, at 212-392-4410.
+For more information about session proposals for the 2020 Annual Conference, please contact Mira Friedlaender, CAA Manager of the Annual Conference, at 212-392-4405, or Tiffany Dugan, CAA Director of Programs and Publications, at 212-392-4410.